 Medisterkaker is usually served as an evening meal with potatoes and vegetables.
 They’re somewhere between a small burger and a meatball in appearance, but in flavor and texture are something else entirely!

 The pork usually used to make these balls is blended with flour, salt, eggs, black pepper, and oil.
 But where they really get interesting is with the addition of nutmeg and ginger, adding a sweetly spiced flavor to the meat that isn’t common in other countries.
-Soft, fairly easy to make, and typically eaten at Christmas, they’re a must-try meat dish!
+Soft, fairly easy to make, and typically eaten at Christmas, they’re a must-try meat dish.

 Discover Norwegian Food and More

 Norway certainly has its fair share of unique traditional dishes, and that was one of the things we really loved about this country.
-The history of this country and geographical location has really made for some creative dishes and you have to make sure that you try a few of them the next time you visit this beautiful country.
+The history of this country and its geographical location has really made for some creative dishes and you have to make sure that you try a few of them the next time you visit this beautiful country.